-About one-third of those who suffer migraine are misdiagnosed, don’t seek a second opinion and are forced to find a way to live with the pain.
-Young spent over 20 years with undiagnosed migraine.
+About one-third of those who suffer migraine are misdiagnosed, don’t seek a second opinion, and are forced to find a way to live with the pain.
+Young spent over 20 years with undiagnosed migraines.
 Although one out of every four households in America has a member who suffers from migraine, too many don’t understand how to get help or where to start.

 Finding an Effective Medication